deep-security/deep-security-py/README.md

 # DeepSecurity.py

-A unified python SDK for the Deep Security APIs
+A unified Python SDK for both SOAP and REST APIs in Deep Security Manager 9.6 and 10.0-10.3.

+*Note: DOES NOT SUPPORT the new REST API in Deep Security Manager 11.1+.
+Use the new, officially supported Python SDKs instead.
+See the [Deep Security Automation Center](https://automation.deepsecurity.trendmicro.com/).*

 ## Support

-This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
-The official documentation for the Deep Security APIs is available from the [Trend Micro Online Help Centre](http://docs.trendmicro.com/en-us/enterprise/deep-security.aspx).
+This is a community project.
+While you might see contributions from the Deep Security team, there is no official Trend Micro support for this project.
+The official documentation for the Deep Security APIs is available from the [Deep Security Automation Center](https://automation.deepsecurity.trendmicro.com/).

 Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).